Nonlocal Reconfigurable Intelligent Surfaces for Wireless Communication: Modeling and Physical Layer Aspects

 \section{Conclusion}

-We introduced the concept of redirective reconfigurable surfaces with low-rank scattering as an artificial wave-guiding structure for wireless wave propagation at high frequencies.
+We introduced the concept of nonlocal or redirective reconfigurable surfaces with low-rank scattering as an artificial wave-guiding structure for wireless wave propagation at high frequencies.
 We showed multiple functionalities that can be implemented, including beam bending, multi-beam data forwarding, wave amplification, routing, splitting, and combining.
 The observed results indicate that transformation-based intelligent surfaces can make mmWave and THz networks more salable, secure, flexible, and robust while being energy, cost, and spectrally efficient.
-Mitigating the coverage issue of these frequency bands can be considered as a critical milestone in the evolution of terrestrial wireless mobile access.
+Mitigating the coverage issue of these frequency bands can be considered a critical milestone in the evolution of terrestrial wireless mobile access.
 Other than the improved coverage, RIS-based remote nodes can also improve the network capacity due to the extremely high directional propagation and the possibility for massive spatial multiplexing with massive MIMO at the central macro baseband node.
 This enables tens or even hundreds of bits per hertz and kilometer square area spectral efficiency for mmWaves at low cost and high coverage.
-While lens-based RIS offers much better performance in terms of signal processing efficiency, its bulkiness (particularly in the case of 3D beamforming) and scalability issues (due to the longer RF interconnections and switching implementation) might be disadvantageous as compared to planar phased RIS.
+While lens-based RIS offers much better performance in terms of signal processing efficiency, its bulkiness (particularly in the case of 3D beamforming) and scalability issues (due to the longer RF interconnections and switching implementation) might be disadvantageous as compared to planar and local phased RIS.
+Fractionated and distributed RedRIS or mirror-backed RIS structures provide potentially the right remedy.
 In general, there are several challenges for scaling reconfigurable surfaces on many fronts: $i$) element count and node density required to break the frequency barrier $ii$) bandwidth limitations $iii$) channel estimation $iv$) control overhead and $v$) RF switching/tuning network complexity.
 This requires further extensive research and innovations for designing quasi-passive directional mobile networks and low-cost high-density communication nodes dedicated to mmWave/THz frequencies which will represent the mobile counterpart of passive optical networks (PON).